OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 Hmmm a blank screen...
 That's a start I guess.

 Let's introduce the three main players now: what you will see (the cube), what will allow us to see it (the light) and who will see it (you, the camera).
 All three inhabit a scene, which need also to be created.
-To create a cube, we actually create a mesh and feed it with the structure of a cube (a box of same width, height and depth), as well as display options (its color and if it's filled or just wires).
-For the camera, we define where we look from (where we are) and where we look at (our focus).
-And a bunch of other stuff that defines the perspective (the four classics: the field of view -FOV-, its aspect, how near & how far we can see).
+To create a cube, we create a mesh and feed it with a geomety (the shape, its size) and a material (its color and how it is displayed, using shaders. using shaders.
+Curious about them? [who isn't.](https://en.wikipedia.org/wiki/Shader)).
+To create a light we define its color.
+For the camera, we need to define the perspective through 4 values: the field of view -FOV-, its aspect, how near & how far we can see.
+You can refere to the picture below to get a sense of them.
+Last, we define the position of each those elements, and add the notion of where we're looking at for the camera.

 <img src="https://mdn.mozillademos.org/files/11091/FOVrelatedProperties.png" width="100%">